zerynth/core-zerynth-stdlib/docs/docs_rtc.rst

 Real-Time Clock
 ***************

-This module loads the Real-Time Clock (rtc) driver of the embedded device.
+This module loads the Real-Time Clock (rtc) driver of the embedded device when available (the chip family should be equipped with a rtc and a driver should have been developed, look at the bottom of this page for info about supported chip families).

 When imported, automatically sets the system rtc driver to the default one.

 .. function:: init(drvname)

     Loads the rtc driver identified by *drvname*

     Returns the previous driver without disabling it.

 .. function:: set_utc(seconds, microseconds=0)